Getting from Gdansk Airport to city centre

 Personally, I wouldn’t take a taxi from Gdansk airport, as the price is much higher than public transport.
 But if your plane lands at night, this might be the only available option.
 The airport recommends Neptun Taxi corporation – the risk you’ll be ripped off is lower, but still, expect to pay 50-100 PLN (depending on the time and day) for a ride from the airport to Gdansk city centre.
 Free Now taxis or Uber let you control your cost and estimate it before you reserve a taxi.

 There is a line in front of the airport separating the area where only recommended taxis are allowed to park and wait for passengers.
-You shouldn’t take a taxi that is behind that line unless it’s Uber or Free Now, but if you really need to, always check the price list of the taxi’s door.
+You shouldn’t take a taxi that is behind that line unless it’s Uber or Free Now.
+If you really need to take other taxi, always check the price list of the taxi’s door.
 You should avoid non-corporate taxi – most frauds that occur are related to those that are private ones.

 Transfer from Gdansk Airport to the city centre